Charles Barkley: Philadelphia 76ers (1984–1992)

 In his final season with the Sixers, averaging 23.1 points on .552 shooting and 11.1 rebounds per game, Barkley earned his sixth straight All-Star appearance and was named to the All-NBA Second Team, his seventh straight appearance on either the first or second team.
 He ended his 76ers career ranked fourth in team history in total points (14,184), third in scoring average (23.3 ppg), third in rebounds (7,079), eighth in assists (2,276) and second in field-goal percentage (.576).
 He led Philadelphia in rebounding and field-goal percentage for seven consecutive seasons and in scoring for six straight years.
-However, Barkley was said to have demanded a trade out of Philadelphia after the Sixers failed to make the postseason with a 35–47 record.This was later refuted by Charles Barkley himself that he didn’t demand a trade but he wasn’t happy and wanted out.
-Rather than wait until his contract ran out and losing their superstar for nothing they traded him.
+However, Barkley was said to have demanded a trade out of Philadelphia after the Sixers failed to make the postseason with a 35–47 record.
+That was later refuted by Charles Barkley himself, who said that he had not demanded a trade, but was not happy and wanted out.
+Rather than wait until his contract ran out and lose their superstar for nothing, the 76ers traded him.
 Barkley was initially traded to the Los Angeles Lakers before the end of the season, but the 76ers wound up retracting their deal a few hours later.
-On July 17, 1992, he was officially traded to the Phoenix Suns in exchange for Jeff Hornacek, Tim Perry and Andrew Lang.
+On July 17, 1992, he was officially traded to the Phoenix Suns in exchange for Jeff Hornacek, Tim Perry, and Andrew Lang.

 During Barkley's eight seasons in Philadelphia, he became a household name and was one of the few NBA players to have an action figure produced by Kenner's Starting Lineup toy line.
 He also had his own signature shoe line with Nike.
 His outspoken and aggressive play, however, resulted in some on-court incidents, notoriously a fight with Detroit Pistons center Bill Laimbeer in 1990, which drew a record total $162,500 fine.

 Spitting incident

-On March 26, 1991, during a game versus the New Jersey Nets, Barkley attempted to spit on a fan who was allegedly heckling with racial slurs, but the result was his spit hitting a young girl.
-Rod Thorn, the NBA's president of operations at the time, suspended Barkley, without pay, for one game and fined him $10,000 for spitting and verbally abusing the fan.
-It became a national story and Barkley was vilified for it.
+On March 26, 1991, during a game versus the New Jersey Nets, Barkley attempted to spit on a fan who was allegedly heckling him with racial slurs, but the result was that his spit hit a young girl.
+Rod Thorn, the NBA's president of operations at the time, suspended Barkley, without pay, for one game and fined him $10,000 for spitting and for verbally abusing the fan.
+It became a national story, and Barkley was vilified for it.
 Barkley, however, eventually developed a friendship with the girl and her family.
-He apologized and, among other things, provided them tickets to future games.
+He apologized and, among other things, provided them with tickets to future games.

-Upon retirement, Barkley was later quoted as stating, in regard to his career, "I was fairly controversial, I guess, but I regret only one thing—the spitting incident.
+After retirement, Barkley was later quoted saying in regard to his career, "I was fairly controversial, I guess, but I regret only one thing–the spitting incident.
 But you know what?
 It taught me a valuable lesson.
 It taught me that I was getting way too intense during the game.
 It let me know I wanted to win way too bad.
 I had to calm down.
 I wanted to win at all costs.
 Instead of playing the game the right way and respecting the game, I only thought about winning."